5.0 Academic Policies and Procedures

 Withdrawal: 4 weeks

-5.3.4 Withdrawal from Seminary: Voluntary withdrawal from the seminary occurs when a student sends a written notification that he/she is withdrawing from the seminary to the Office of the Dean.
+Voluntary withdrawal from the seminary occurs when a student sends a written notification that he/she is withdrawing from the seminary to the Registrar.

-- A student will be considered withdrawn after a year of no activity on the part of the student.
-(See Section 4.5.9 for readmission).
+A student will be administratively withdrawn after one year of no activity on the part of the student.
+See Handbook section 5.7.7, Re-Admission after an Absence.

 - The time and energy spent on a course or assignment are not the determining factors in evaluation of the quality of work accomplished.

-- A grade is not a moral assessment of the student’s ontological status.
+- A grade is not an assessment of the student’s worth, but an evaluation of the work submitted.

 - The level of work required in seminary, as in all graduate and professional schools, should be substantially higher than that required for completion of an undergraduate degree.